rlsn/Ingestor/README.md

     - Ability to download and remove one subset or multiple partitions in one go.
     - Support for data searching and sorting.
     - Ability to generate code snippets for quick access to datasets.
+    - Support for creating and deleting metadata for new datasets.

  <img src = "imgs/snippet.png" width ="45%" /> <img src = "imgs/preview.png" width ="45%" />